wpilibsuite/DetectCoral/README.md

 2. After successfully imaging your Pi, plug the Pi into your computer over ethernet.
 Open `frcvision.local` and change the file system to writeable. ![write](https://github.com/GrantPerkins/CoralSagemaker/blob/master/docs/writeable.png)
 3. With the file system now editable, connect your Pi to an HDMI monitor with a USB keyboard and mouse, or connect via SSH if it is connected to the same network as your computer.
 PuTTY is a good tool for Windows to SSH.
 4. After logging in with the username `pi` and the password `raspberry`, first change the default password to protect your Rasberry Pi.
+5. Connect your Pi to the internet.
-5. Run the following commands to install the proper dependencies used by the Google Coral.
+6. Run the following commands to install the proper dependencies used by the Google Coral.
 ```bash
 sudo apt-get update